I've lived in the small town of Willits, California since 1970. Many of my neighbors had no idea what I did for a living.

 Traditional flute makers in Japan labor long and hard to create their instruments by hand, he says.
 Only a few flutes can be completed over a long period of time, hence the very expensive price for a well-playing shakuhachi.
 This has kept interest in the traditional music limited to a small number of people who can afford the time and expense involved.

-After 20 years in his Willits workshop, Levenson developed a process whereby he is able to make very high quality shakuhachi in a fraction of the time it takes a Japanese craftsman using traditional methods.
+After 20 years in his Willits workshop, Levenson developed a process called the Precision Cast Bore technology whereby he is able to make very high quality shakuhachi in a fraction of the time it takes a Japanese craftsman using traditional methods.
 His innovative new Tai Hei Shakuhachi are far more precise inside and have a strong resonant sound as well as a subtle intonation prized by professional musicians.
 Some of the top players and traditional teachers in the world are now using Levenson's Willits-made instruments.

 "In addition to coming up with the precision cast bore process, my biggest challenge has been to develop the tools to render that process into real instruments," he states.
 "When people ask what I do, I tell them that, essentially, I am a toolmaker."